Feline 411: All About Cat Eye Colors

 What Determines Cat Eye Color?

 Basepaws points out that the color of a cat’s eyes is impacted by melanocytes, which are cells that produce pigment.
-Eye colors in cats can vary, and the color their eyes turn out to be really depends on how many melanocytes there are.
-It’s also interesting to note that the darkest colors of eyes typically seen in cats is more coppery.
+Eye colors in cats can vary, and the color of their eyes really depends on how many melanocytes there are.
+It’s also interesting to note that the darkest colors of eyes typically seen in cats are more coppery.
 Of all the cat eye colors there is, green is by far the most common—while it happens to be the most rare in humans.
-Find out here on CattitudeDaily why it is that most felines have green eyes.
+Find out here on CattitudeDaily why most felines have green eyes.

 All Cats Have the Same Eye Color (At First)